Abd3lrhm4n/lan-against-humanity/README.md

 After building, run LahServer.exe to start the server.

+### Firewall settings

+Your firewall settings may prevent the game from working properly.
+Make sure that TCP port 80 (or whatever port you set in the host URL) as well as TCP port 3000 are whitelisted for the server.

 ### Configuring settings.json

 The settings.json file contains a number of properties that control how the server and game behave.